Who Am I?

 At the age of four, I was diagnosed with Crohns.
 It is an autoimmune disease which can affect part, or all of your digestive tract.
 It holds no prisoners – excruciating stomach pain becomes part of daily life for many Crohns sufferers, not to mention many other more undignified symptoms.
 I shared my Crohns story for World IBD Day on the Huffington Post – which you can read here.

-At the ripe old age of 24, I have undergone six major abdominal operations.
-I’ve lived with an ileostomy.
-I’ve been depressed on Steroids, I’ve had my hair fall out with Infliximab.
-And still the disease rages on – in a horrible gut twisting way.
+By the ripe old age of 24, I had undergone six major abdominal operations, lived with an ileostomy, been depressed on Steroids and had my hair fall out with Infliximab.
+And still the disease raged on – in a horrible gut twisting way.

-However, over the past year, I have taken things into my own hands and undergone a dramatic lifestyle change.
-After an intense one month liquid diet to help put me in remission (see my Liquid Diet Diary for an account of the experience) in April 2016, I have radicalised my diet by completely eliminating all gluten and dairy and cutting back massively on meat.
-Processed foods are a thing of the past and I am on the raw train – and a huge learning curve!
-Having battled through the arduous ‘food reintroduction’ phase post liquid diet, I have a pretty detailed understanding of what my body can and can’t tolerate.
+However, in 2016 I took things into my own hands and underwent a dramatic lifestyle change.
+Since an intense one month liquid diet to help put me in remission (see my Liquid Diet Diary for an account of the experience) , I have radicalised my diet by completely eliminating all gluten and dairy and cutting back massively on meat.
+I battled through an arduous ‘food reintroduction’ phase post liquid diet and I now have a pretty detailed understanding of what my body can and can’t tolerate.
 It’s truly astonishing how much it’s changed my quality of life.

 I have learnt that there are OTHER things to drugs and surgery that can be done to maximise the body’s healing process – and as I learn, I am sharing with you.
 Recipes & health updates – find it all here!

 But of course, anybody who has Inflammatory Bowel Disease knows that the journey never ends, and I still have considerable ups and downs.
 This blog is my platform for talking about my experiences, offering advice from my journey and reaching out to others in the IBD community.